SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 One box represents one bit.
 All 8 boxes represents one byte.

 Every piece of data sent to the computer is first converted to binary data by a microprocessor before processing and outputting the result.

-*Maybe that is more information than you wanted to know, but this will come in handy.*

 ## What is a buffer?